 - ACLS Humanities Collection Contains over 5000 full-text humanities titles and represents over 250 academic and learned societies.
 Titles are continuously added to the collection.

 - Cambridge Core All of our Cambridge University Press content in one place.
 Including literature, music and philosophy collections, Shakespeare Survey and Cambridge Histories Online.

-- Eighteenth Century Collections Online Original eighteenth-century books etc in digitized form.
+- Eighteenth Century Collections Online (ECCO) Original eighteenth-century books etc in digitized form.

 - Elsevier - Science Direct A wide range of scientific, technical, and medical research titles.
 Clinical Key - a collection of key medical education textbooks.

 - HeinOnline Law ebooks

 - Knovel Covering a range of engineering subjects.

 - Oxford Dictionaries Searchable comprehensive bilingual dictionaries in French, German, Italian, and Spanish.
 Includes a range of study aids and grammar notes.